 I am Chloe – writer of Sorry About The Mess and mother to three boys.
 Having grown up in London all my life, we now live in our own little two bed house in South East London.

 I love recording our memories through words, photos, and video – I am the documenter of the family.
 Having always worked in photography, my interest in my own photography really exploded when I had children.
-All images on this blog are taken by me (unless Sam takes a good shot…wonders will never cease!)
+All images on this blog are taken by me (and occasionally Sam).
 People are my passion in photography – I am addicted to the feeling of nailing the right expression, and I love the fun unpredictability of photographing children.

 Before I had babies, I was project manager for a leading retouching and creative production house.
-These days, alongside my photography work, I work from home as a photographer, writer, social media and blogger outreach consultant.
+These days, alongside my photography work, I work from home as a photographer, video maker, writer, social media and blogger outreach consultant.
 My blog is my platform to earning a living, and I am often commissioned to make creative content through brand collaborations.
+I absolutely love being able to flex my creativity across a variety of different mediums.

 I love going to see bands live (although I don’t get to do that as much since having kids), I probably eat far too many avocados, and I have a penchant for books and films aimed at teenagers.
 Because I think I still am one.